7 must-have restaurant marketing tools

 But pages with fewer than 10,000 followers got 60% fewer clicks when they posted twice per day.
 For those pages, once a day is best.
 And on Twitter, some people say you should be posting between 3 and 30 times per day!

 Then there’s the time of day to consider as well.
 You need to make sure to post when you have the most active followers.
-And that may be different for Instagram, Facebook, and Twitter.
+And that may be different for promoting on Instagram, Facebook, and Twitter.

 You can also add user tags, location tags, and hashtags to your scheduled posts.
 Plus, you can respond to follower comments across Facebook, Instagram, and Twitter all from one place.
 These restaurant marketing tools usually have a free option that you can start with.
 But the paid versions provide the most features and analytics.